MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`dockerComposeFileArgs`** - **Environment Variables**<br>
 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Environment variables to be set during the command.
 Specify each name=value pair on a new line.
+You need to use the | operator in YAML to indicate that newlines should be preserved.
 <!-- :::editable-content-end::: -->

 :::moniker-end